fcostantini/PlEb/README.md

 # PlEb
-A simple tool to manage playlists (more info as development continues).
+A simple tool to manage playlists.
+Supported formats are wpl and m3u.

 ## Requirements